 Lechon @ La Loma in Quezon City

 Most lechon can either be cooked based on the two main or mixed versions.
 Both variants also rub salt or spices unto the skin to make it crispier, as well as continual basting of the lechon as it cooks.
-They are cooked over charcoal for 2 hours with constant turning until done.
+They are cooked over charcoal for 2 hours with constant turning.
 This process of cooking and basting are instrumental in making the pork skin crisp, which is a distinctive feature of the dish.

 The lechon shops do brisk sales but this staff’s cheery disposition certainly helped in the sale among so many lechon shops in the area.